TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/GmenuLayersTmenuLayers/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 GMENU\_LAYERS / TMENU\_LAYERS works as an extension to GMENU/TMENU,
-which means the these properties underneath is additional properties to the ones above.
+which means that the properties underneath are additional properties to the ones above.

 The purpose of xMENU\_LAYERS is to create 2-level (or more!) menus where the 2nd+ level is shown on a DHTML-layer.
-Most features works with modern browsers including Netscape, Microsoft Internet Explorer, Mozilla, Konqueror and Opera.
+Most features work with modern browsers including Netscape, Microsoft Internet Explorer, Mozilla, Konqueror and Opera.
 You can cascade the menus as you like.